yeoneung/eradication_simulation/README.md

 ### Expected Output

-The script should execute the necessary computations and output the results to the MATLAB console or plot results as required by `solve_pde.m`.
+The script should execute the necessary computations and output the results to the MATLAB console as required by `solve_pde.m`.